substantial/startling/README.md

     $ gem install startling

+Generate configuration file in rails.
+Use -H to generate a handler folder and -C to generate a commands folder

+    $ rails g startling:configuration

 ## Configuration

 Startlingfile.rb or startlingfile.rb should be defined in the root of the project.
 It can contain a block for configuration: